Tag Archive | Long Beach washington

 The set of dominoes acquired for Mom after her dementia diagnosis.

-More recently, my sister, niece, and the niece’s hubby, introduced me to a domino game which I would describe as being on steroids.
+More recently, my sister, niece, and my niece’s hubby, introduced me to a domino game which I would describe as being on steroids.
 The game: Mexican Train.

 “With a standard double-twelve set the double twelve is placed in the station.
 In each successive round the next lower double is used until all doubles are used.
 The double-blank is the final round.